pilotmoon/popclipweb/site/guide/basics.md

 ![](./anim-insert-1.mp4 "A long press makes PopClip appear without a a selection.")

-### Keyboard shortcut
+### Activate with a keyboard shortcut

-In PopClip's [settings](./settings), you can set a keyboard shortcut for making PopClip appear.
+In PopClip's settings, you can [set a keyboard shortcut](./settings#keyboard-shortcut) for making PopClip appear.

 When activated with the keyboard shortcut, PopClip appears in keyboard control mode.
 PopClip's bar will respond to keyboard input as follows: